The ultimate guide to intermittent fasting 20/4

 Prefer to eat between 8 AM and 12 PM to give you ample energy to do your workout and then clear the decks of any food-related needs right through till bed?
 Go right ahead!

-How you choose to work 20/4 into your life will depend on your lifestyle and routine.
-When do you need energy the most?
-When would it help you to not have to think about or break for food?
+How you choose to work 20:4 into your life will depend on your lifestyle and routine.

 You can mix it up day to day if you choose, too.
 So long as you hit your 20 consecutive hours of fasting, you can spin this however you like.